 Sun was already deep into distributing its workforce when they acquired MySQL, so of all the big corporations, it was probably the one that best fit MySQL’s culture.
 Oracle, however, is a very different story, and I’m not sure how the distributed workforce that the Sun and MySQL employees are used to, will fit into the new organization.
 This change will affect MySQL’s future—I’m not sure how, but it will be very different from the MySQL we know.

 (On a side note, although I don’t think Oracle is buying Sun because of MySQL, it looks like the Twitter community thinks so: both #oracle and #mysql are on the top 10 topics right now.
 Check both Twitter feeds, if nothing else, they’re fun.)

-4 comments on “Oracle Buys Sun: What About MySQL?”
+4 Responses to “Oracle Buys Sun: What About MySQL?”

 Leave a Reply